-The MEMS Fabrication Laboratory is a Class 100 facility with approximately 500 square feet of floor space, including the gowning area.
+Students working on any of the computer workstations in the facilities have access to the design software packages supported on campus as well as our training ma ding the gowning area.
 It is equipped with instrumentations to support photolithography, thermal deposition and oxidation, wet chemistry, metrology, and wafer bonding.
 The MEMS Fabrication Laboratory has, in place, protocols for handling a broad range of chemicals and gases.